jessebmiller/volition/docs/strategy-plan.md

 ## Goal

-Refactor the agent\'s core logic to use a pluggable `Strategy` pattern.
+Refactor the agent's core logic to use a pluggable `Strategy` pattern.
 This will allow different approaches to task execution (e.g., simple request-response, plan-revise-execute) without modifying the core agent orchestration loop.